Nothing adds decorative flair like a good photograph or painting.

 Unfortunately, these works of art can get damaged when they’re exposed to different light sources.
 Without taking the proper steps, you may lose these beautiful images to sun damage.

-Learning how to protect these prints is key to preserving their beauty for years to come.
-Read on to find out how sunlight damages your photographs.
+Read on to find out how sunlight damages your photographs and how to keep pictures from fading in the sun.
 We’ll give you easy tips to protect them from UV rays and keep them as detailed as ever.

 Tips For Protecting Your Printed Photo